OrbsCCG/Orbs-CCG-Wiki/rules/glossary.md

 For example, Toxic Scarab only has 1 power, but it can destroy any minion it damages, no matter how much health that minion has, because it has the Lethal keyword.

+[//]: # 'will need to explain how to assign damage if minion has for example 2 power, if it works like deathtouch in mtg'

 ## Liquidate

 Liquidated [permanents](./glossary.md#permanent) are placed into the graveyard.